abinit/abipy/docs/scripts_howto.rst

     abiview.py abo run.abo

-to plot the SCF iterations or the steps of the structural relaxations or the DFPT SCF cycles (depending on the content of run.abo)
+to plot the SCF iterations or the steps of the structural relaxations or the DFPT SCF cycles (depending on the content of run.abo).

 Note that one can also use::